 Save save save! – This is so hard when you’re just starting out in the world.
 Trust me, I know!
 But it’s so necessary.
 Even if you just save $10 a month, that’s something that you can use later.
 You need to do this for a couple of reasons.
 1) You never know when something bad is going to happen.
 This could be anything, such as car trouble, a family emergency, or your computer breaking.
 2) Maybe you’re not living paycheck to paycheck, but you still want to have more wiggle room!
 Whether you want to travel, buy your family nice Christmas presents, or whatever, having some wiggle room can make a big difference, at the very least for your stress level.

 If you can afford to buy something of a higher quality that will last a while, buy that and not the cheaper version – This is another tricky thing because when you’re starting out in the real world (and spending money on your new apartment or paying student loans) you tend to lack disposable income.
 But there are some things that you really need to spend more money on if you can.
 This will save you money in the long run, but definitely don’t go into debt in the short term to fulfill this.
 Some examples of situations in which you should do that are tires, snow/cold weather gear, or health items.
 I had a really terrible March in 2014, which included two flat tires within a week.
 When I told my boss, she semi-seriously told me that I should have spent the money on new tires earlier in the year because this was costing more than it would have then.
 But I didn’t have the money for that due to a first-year teacher’s salary, my healthcare costs, and student loans.
-If I had, I definitely would have dealt with that earlier when I dealt with other car issues.What you should know if you've recently graduated from college or are about it.
+If I had, I definitely would have dealt with that earlier when I dealt with other car issues.What you should know if you've recently graduated from college or are about to.
 Click To Tweet

 What do you wish you knew when you graduated from college?